The capillary $L_p$-Minkowski problem: Abstract

 \section{Abstract}

-This paper is a continuation of our recent work \cite{MWW-AIM} concerning the capillary Minkowski problem.
-We propose, in this paper, a capillary $L_p$-Minkowski problem for $p\geq 1$, which seeks to find a capillary convex body with a prescribed capillary $L_p$-surface area measure in the Euclidean half-space.
-This formulation provides a natural Robin boundary analogue of the classical $L_p$-Minkowski problem introduced by Lutwak \cite{Lut93}.
-For $p>1$, we resolve the capillary $L_p$-Minkowski problem in the smooth category by reducing it to a Monge-Amp\`ere equation with a Robin boundary condition on the unit spherical cap.
+This paper is a continuation of our recent work [Adv.
+Math.
+469 (2025), Paper No. 110230] concerning the capillary Minkowski problem.
+We propose, in this paper, a capillary $L_p$-Minkowski problem for $p\in \mathbb{R}$, which seeks to find a capillary convex body with a prescribed capillary $L_p$-surface area measure in the Euclidean half-space.
+This formulation provides a natural Robin boundary analogue of the classical $L_p$-Minkowski problem introduced by Lutwak [J. Differential Geom.
+38 (1993), no. 1, 131--150].
+For $p>1$, we resolve the capillary $L_p$-Minkowski problem in the smooth category by reducing it to a Monge--Amp\`ere equation with a Robin boundary condition on the unit spherical cap.